-The RapidSOS Clearinghouse was previously called NG911 Clearinghouse.
+The RapidSOS Platform was previously called NG911 Clearinghouse.

 In other words…

-The RapidSOS Clearinghouse receives data from the Internet of Things (smartphones, connected cars, wearables, and connected homes) and securely sends the relevant data to 9-1-1 and first responders.
+The RapidSOS Platform receives data from the Internet of Things (smartphones, connected cars, wearables, and connected homes) and securely sends the relevant data to 9-1-1 and first responders.

-The RapidSOS Clearinghouse provides PSAPs with supplemental device-based location information in addition to the ALI Phase 1 and Phase 2 location information.
+The RapidSOS Platform provides PSAPs with supplemental device-based location information in addition to the ALI Phase 1 and Phase 2 location information.

 Data from comparative location testing done at Hamilton County 911 in April 2018.
 Full report available for download here.